-A gabian is a cage, cylinder or box filled with rocks, concrete, or sometimes sand and soil for use in civil engineering, road building, military applications and landscaping.
+A gabion is a wire-mesh cage, cylinder or box filled with rocks, concrete, or sometimes sand and soil for use in civil engineering, road building, military applications and landscaping.
 For erosion control, caged riprap is used.
 For dams or in foundation construction, cylindrical metal structures are used.

 Why choose a Gabion Basket?

 1) Sustainable – Carbon footprint analyses show that the use of a gabion solution can reduce CO2 emissions by up to 80% compared to a concrete retaining wall of the same height.
 If allowed to grow, vegetation can establish within a gabion wall, which can further contribute to carbon sequestration of the solution.

 2) Beautiful at a glance – Aesthetics are important.
 Gabion structures can also be designed so that re-vegetation takes place when plants colonise the interstitial spaces between the rock fill, thus returning the solution to nature.